 Applicants must have a PhD in astrophysics or related field.
 Previous experience on one of the topics of the group is required.

-Please send a single PDF by Mar 1st 2017 to rodrigo.nemmen [[at]] iag usp br including:
+Please send one PDF file to rodrigo.nemmen [[at]] iag usp br including:

 Conditions of employment